NVIDIA/JAX-Toolbox/docs/triage-tool.md

      failing, and a reference commit of XLA (JAX) that can be used to reproduce the regression.

-The third step can also be used on its own, via the `--start-container` and `--end-container` options, which allows it to be used between private container tags, without the dependency on the `ghcr.io/nvidia/jax` registry.
+The third step can also be used on its own, via the `--passing-container` and `--failing-container` options, which allows it to be used between private container tags, without the dependency on the `ghcr.io/nvidia/jax` registry.
+This assumes that the given containers are closely related to those from JAX-Toolbox (`ghcr.io/nvidia/jax:XXX`):
+* JAX and XLA sources at `/opt/{jax,xla}[-source]`
+* `build-jax.sh` script from JAX-Toolbox available in the container

 ## Installation